Phoenix Rising Draws Orange County SC, 1-1, in Home Opener

 Following its Open Cup debut, Rising will have just days to prepare for another USL Championship challenge, against Oakland Roots SC on Saturday, March 21.

-Down to 10 men for over 45 minutes, Rising fans got their first glimpse at how Head Coach Pa-Modou Kah and his technical staff handle adverse conditions on the field.
+Down to 10 men for over 45 minutes, Rising fans got their first glimpse at how Kah and his technical staff handle adverse conditions on the field.

 "(The situation) didn't change the mentality," Kah said.
 "You go down a man... what do you do?
 You have to stay narrow and compact, which we did.
 I think we dealt with it, and we made the right adjustments.
 We just couldn't hold on."